StairwayB/pundit_roles/README.md

 permitted[:roles] # ex. returns => [:regular_user, :correct_user]
 ```

-If the user does not fall into any roles permitted by a query, the `authorize` method will raise `Pundit::NotAuthorizedError`
+If the user does not fall into any roles permitted by a query, the `authorize` method will raise

-You may pass this hash to a serializer to limit what attributes are returned, or use it to sanitize
-create and update parameters.
-See the [Strong params](#strong-params) section.
+`Pundit::NotAuthorizedError`

 ### Defining roles